 CAIRN develops educational infrastructures in rural communities through:

-CAIRN Schools & Libraries:
+CAIRN Schools & Libraries

-We construct & equip schools, libraries
+We construct and equip schools, libraries and nursery

-and nursery schools in partnership with
+schools in partnership with rural communities ensuring

-- CAIRN has constructed 11 Schools, 13 Libraries, 5 Nursery Schools and a Hostel.
+5 Nursery Schools and a Hostel.

-CAIRN Educational Awards (CEA):
+CAIRN Educational Awards (CEA)

 - CAIRN is supporting 1,000 children's educational journeys through our CEA's.